team-cryptomolot/about-cryptomolot/README.md

 - We contribute not just by participating in testnet, but we [promote](https://ambassadors.school/home_en#portfolio) and [engage](https://twitter.com/search?q=%23aptosunites&src=typed_query&f=live)
 - We validate as a service
 - 99.9% uptime
+- We value security
-- Security
+- We react instantly
-- Experienced team
+- We are an experienced team

 ## Stay in touch
 - <a href="mailto:unlimitedmolotnorilsk@gmail.com">Write us an e-mail</a>